-Other genres Tuttle believes can boost productivity include funk music, as well as video game and movie soundtracks.
+Other genres Tuttle believes can boost productivity and motivation include funk music and video game and movie soundtracks.

-For the reverse effect, the experts agree that the music genre that negatively impacts productivity is also largely based on preference.
-If an individual does not like a genre, it will result in distraction and less productivity.
+The experts agree that a music genre that negatively impacts productivity is also primarily based on preference.
+If an individual dislikes a musical genre, listening to that music will result in distraction and less productivity.

-To the same tune, Tottle said music with lyrics or a really fast tempo can be distracting and lead to lower productivity.
+In the same tune, Tottle said music with lyrics or a really fast tempo could distract workers and lead to lower productivity.

-The experts agreed that different tasks are affected differently by music.
-Saunders said a variety of tasks are positively impacted, as long as they are controlled by the prefrontal cortex of the brain.
-This includes planning, organizing, paying attention, controlling impulses and the working memory – the ability to hold recently learned information at the ready.
+The experts agreed that music affects various tasks differently.
+Saunders said some tasks are positively impacted as long as they are controlled by the prefrontal cortex of the brain.
+This includes planning, organizing, paying attention, controlling impulses and working memory – the ability to hold recently learned information at the ready.

-Exercise is one task that is positively impacted by the presence of upbeat music, according to Tottle.
-He said that this is primarily because the tempo can motivate you to keep moving to the beat, and it can even act as a positive distraction.
+Exercise is positively impacted by the presence of upbeat music, according to Tottle.
+The tempo can motivate you to keep moving to the beat, and it can even act as a positive distraction.

 Overall, the presence of music does positively impact productivity, but it depends on various factors: